coppertech/RaspberryPi/README.md

 _Note: My Samsung TV has an issue in it's CEC implementation (Anynet+) where the standby command is unsupported.
 I am unable to put the TV in standby mode via the cec-utils interface.
 This prevents me from doing timed power-on and power-off until I find a workaround_

+## MM Display ##

+I wanted to simulate my Google calendar (along with shared calendars) in the same format.
+I also wanted a simple clock and an upcoming events list.
+From there I just looked through the Third Party Modules to see what would be cool.
+I ended up implementing the following modules on my initial version:

+- MMM_CaldendarExt2
+- MMM_Nicehash
+- MMM-MWWordofTheDay
+- weather (default module)
+- calendar (default module)

+To display my Google calendars I needed the "private url".
+THe public URL will not work.
+The URL is available to the calendar owner through the individual calendar settings under "Integrate Calendar".

+I added each calendar definition under CalendarExt2 in the config.js file then selected which calendars to display in the default view.
+For Nicehash, which displays crypto-mining information from your nicehash account, you need an API key.
+The same goes for weather.
+The Calendar (upcoming events) uses the same private URl and CalendarExt2.
+I didn't all all the same calendars under the calendar module, as I didn't want entries from all those same calendars to show up on the upcoming events list.

+## Development Issues ##

+I found it difficult to make changes remotely, but was able to view the calendar remotely by adding the IP of the remote machine to the config.js file in place of "localhost". then use a browser to go to the rPi port 8080.
+Unfortunately, I was unable to get the MM to display on both a remote browser and the HDMI inteface (localhost).
+So I had to switch back and forth.
+I found some changes required a restart, not just a "touch" to config.js.

+While not *new* to css, I wam by no means an expert.
+That took some learning to get it set up where I was satisfied.